I write and I teach.

 I am one of those writers who had some oddball jobs.
 I worked as a dolphin trainer and fish curator at Sealand of Cape Cod.
 I worked as a piano tuner at the University of Massachusetts.
 I worked as a blues pianist and studied piano with Sammy Price, king of boogie-woogie, on his piano in Harlem.

-During a summer in college I was a bee inspector for the state of Massachusetts, which led to my first book, Following the Bloom—Across America with the Migratory Beekeepers.
+During a summer in college I was a bee inspector for the state of Massachusetts, which led me to the commercial migratory beekeeper Andy Card, and to my first book, Following the Bloom—Across America with the Migratory Beekeepers.

-I wanted to write a book about Cape Cod, where I grew up, and that resulted in Giant Bluefin, a book about the bluefin tuna fishery in the U.S., published by FSG in 1995.
+I wanted to write a book about Cape Cod, where I grew up, and about the fisheries and fishermen there.
+I met Bob Sampson, which led to Giant Bluefin, a book about the bluefin tuna fishery in New England, published by Farrar, Straus & Giroux in 1995.

-Giant Bluefin prompted an editor to write a letter suggesting I look into wooden boatbuilding in New England, which led me to a boatyard in Maine owned by the son of E. B. White, and to A Unit of Water, A Unit of Time—Joel White’s Last Boat.
+Giant Bluefin prompted an editor to write a letter suggesting I look into wooden boatbuilding in New England, which led me to a boatyard in Maine owned by Joel White, a renowned boat designer and the son of E. B. White, and to A Unit of Water, A Unit of Time.

-When I moved to New Hampshire and lived near a dairy farm I became interested in the local veterinarian, who ran a mixed practice treating family pets and dairy cows.
+When I moved to New Hampshire and lived near a dairy farm I became fascinated with the work of the veterinarian Chuck Shaw, who ran a mixed practice treating family pets and dairy cows.
 That led to A Country Practice.

 I have written for The New York Times Book Review, the Boston Globe, Outside, Smithsonian, Reader’s Digest, Omni, New England Monthly, the Massachusetts Review, Discover, and Writer’s Chronicle.